 Using Conky Manager

 All you have to do is select one of the themes, a preview is shown at the bottom.
-When you find something you like, click on the Play button at the top.
+When you find something you like, click the Play button at the top.
 At the very bottom, the source for each of the preview images is linked to as well, in case you want to see the full image.
-For instance, here’s the Green Apple Desktop theme included in Conky from Willem O. You will now be able to enjoy desktop widgets on Ubuntu 18.04.
+For instance, here’s the Green Apple Desktop theme included in Conky from Willem O. You can now enjoy desktop widgets on Ubuntu 18.04.

 Ubuntu 18.04 desktop widgets